 Note as of Jan-2017 > the eastmanhouse.org website is now called eastman.org.
 And their Annual Reports go back 10 years – now starting at 2007.

 › The following was once found in this document → https://www.eastmanhouse.org/media/annual-reports/2005.insert.pdf

 On page 7, there’s a heading labelled “Photograph Collection”.
 Then on page 8, in the top left corner – the following is shown:

 Approximately 8,000 prints, negatives, and

 The bulk of the above material was copied from my previous website design.
 I still have to transfer about 18 comments.

-There are about a dozen items waiting to to photographed and maybe 30 slides to be scanned.
+There are dozens of printed material waiting to be copied and 30+ slides to be scanned.
 I’ll try to work on these as time permits.

 Also have a few recorded telephone conversations – sitting on cassettes.
 It will be good to hear his voice again…!